Star Wars: The Mandalorian’s Workhorse – The Razor Crest Breakdown

-The Razorcrest might not look like much, but she’ll get the job done.
+The Razor Crest might not look like much, but she’ll get the job done.
 Let’s take a look at the capabilities of the iconic ship from The Mandalorian.

-These modifications included a carbonite freezing chamber, which Djarin used to store bounties for “safe transport” as well as a small army’s worth of weapons kept in a weapons locker, as well as a vacc tube–one of the few toilets seen in Star Wars.
+These modifications included a carbonite freezing chamber, which Djarin used to store bounties for “safe transport”.
+It additionally carried a small army’s worth of weapons kept in a weapons locker.
+And let’s not forget the vacc tube–one of the few toilets seen in Star Wars.

 But as one of Grogu’s books might say, “poops, everybody does.”

 The Razor Crest is suited to many different environments.
 From ice planets like Maldro Kreis, to desert worlds like Arvala-7, the ship could endure in extreme weather.
 It could also contend with small arms fire.
 Though as a light military craft, it has to be wary of capital ships.
 Any serious firepower, such as that from a turbolaser, could punch right through its comparatively light armor.

 Even so, the Razor Crest is one of the more recognizable ships in the galaxy.